Axway/api-builder-docs/content/en/docs/getting_started/_index.md

 npm update
 ```

-If you're going to be creating more {{% variables/apibuilder_prod_name %}} projects, it is important to use the latest {{% variables/apibuilder_prod_name %}} CLI so that your new projects use the latest template.
+If you are going to be creating more {{% variables/apibuilder_prod_name %}} projects, it is important to use the latest {{% variables/apibuilder_prod_name %}} CLI so that your new projects use the latest template.

 ```bash
 // Update Axway CLI and {{% variables/apibuilder_prod_name %}} CLI